-Note, incidentally, that the best known accounting credential in most English speaking countries is designated CPA.
-Note also, however, that "CPA" stands for similar but different terms in each of the four countries mentioned here.
+Note, incidentally, that the best-known accounting credential in most English speaking countries is designated CPA.
+Note also, however, that "CPA" stands for similar but different terms in each of the four nations mentioned here.

 In Australia, CPA designation means the accountant has achieved membership in Chartered Practising Accountants, Australia.
 For this, accountants must first hold a degree from a CPA-recognized educational body.
 And, they must complete a CPA program including formal coursework and relevant work experience.

-In Canada, the best known accounting credential is the CPA, Chartered Professional Accountant.
-To qualify as a CPA , accountants must have the appropriate formal education and relevant work experience.
-And, they must receive a a passing score on a "Common Final Examination" (CFE).
+In Canada, the best-known accounting credential is the CPA, Chartered Professional Accountant.
+To qualify as a CPA, accountants must have the appropriate formal education and relevant work experience.
+And, they must receive a passing score on a "Common Final Examination" (CFE).